this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 const isBiggerThan10 = (x: number) => x > 10;
 ```

-Can be used like this:
+Which we can use like this:

 ```ts
 [1,2,3,20,34,12,6].filter(num => isBiggerThan10(num));